ctu-mrs/ctu-mrs.github.io/docs/software/3d_model_processing/cloudcompare.md

 ## Normals computing
 - Recommend to use with *.e57* or *.ptx* data.
 - `Edit -> Normals -> Compute`
+- The options below are description from the official documentation.
 - Local surface model
   - (best fit) Plane - robust to noise but very bad with sharp edges and corners
   - Triangulation - weak to noise but good with sharp edges